sangamanathpuncham/Openlane/README.md

       run_synthesis

-It will will do the all the synthesis steps (generic,mapping and optimization)
+It will do the all the synthesis steps (generic,mapping and optimization)

 Reports and Logs: